 As we face soaring energy prices this winter, The Furzedown Project hopes to run FREE workshops on how to reduce your energy bills.
 The first ones in 2022 were very successful and we hope to do more.

 This is in partnership with South West London Energy Advice Partnership (SWLEAP) (Habitats & Heritage and CREW Energy).
 It provides free energy advice across the London Boroughs of Richmond, Wandsworth and Merton to anyone in fuel poverty.
 To find out more about them visit: www.swleap.org.uk

 We are looking forward to lots of different talks and in 2023 had the wonderful Theresa (who’s aunt is a member of The Project) bring in costumes from BBC’s Strictly Show and gave a fascinating talk.
 If you have any thoughts about what you’d like to hear, have any connections or could give a talk yourself please let us know.

 Way back in 2014 we discussed the possibility of having a couple of talks on topics which might be of interest to our members.
 We started off with Helen Long, who told us some fascinating stories about the history of Furzedown.
 Little did we know that three years down the line, they have been a resounding success, proving not only very popular with our members, but also with members of our local Furzedown community.

+The talks usually lasted approximately 2 hours, with a special musical talk and entertainment just before Christmas.
 We’re very fortunate to have a very talented group of members, tutors and local contacts who offer to share their expertise and experience with us.